RedisGears/RedisGears-2.0/docs/create_development_environment.md

 }
 ```

-Now we can run `npm build` and `npm deploy` to build and deploy our library to a local Redis server.
+Now we can run `npm run build` and `npm run deploy` to build and deploy our library to a local Redis server.

 ```bash
 npm run deploy